huggingface/blog/npc-gigax-cubzh.md

 ## The NPC-Playground Demo

-Interact with LLM-powered NPCs in our 3D Playground by clicking  👉 [here](https://huggingface.co/spaces/cubzh/ai-npcs).
+Interact with LLM-powered NPCs in our 3D Playground, in your browser: [huggingface.co/spaces/cubzh/ai-npcs](https://huggingface.co/spaces/cubzh/ai-npcs).

-You can modify the `world.lua` file to teach them new skills with a few lines of Lua scripting.
+Just clone the repository and modify `cubzh.lua` to teach NPCs new skills with a few lines of Lua scripting!

 ## Make your own demo 🔥